Online Resource Allocation in Episodic Markov Decision Processes: Abstract

 \section{Abstract}

 This paper studies a long-term resource allocation problem over multiple periods where each period requires a multi-stage decision-making process.
-We formulate the problem as an online resource allocation problem in an episodic finite-horizon Markov decision process with unknown non-stationary transitions and stochastic non-stationary reward and resource consumption functions for each episode.
-We provide an equivalent online linear programming reformulation based on occupancy measures, for which we develop an online mirror descent algorithm.
-Our online dual mirror descent algorithm for resource allocation deals with uncertainties and errors in estimating the true feasible set, which is of independent interest.
-We prove that under stochastic reward and resource consumption functions, the expected regret of the online mirror descent algorithm is bounded by $O(\rho^{-1}{H^{3/2}}S\sqrt{AT})$ where $\rho\in(0,1)$ is the budget parameter, $H$ is the length of the horizon, $S$ and $A$ are the numbers of states and actions, and $T$ is the number of episodes.
+We formulate the problem as an online allocation problem in an episodic finite-horizon constrained Markov decision process with an unknown non-stationary transition function and stochastic non-stationary reward and resource consumption functions.
+We propose the observe-then-decide regime and improve the existing decide-then-observe regime, while the two settings differ in how the observations and feedback about the reward and resource consumption functions are given to the decision-maker.
+We develop an online dual mirror descent algorithm that achieves near-optimal regret bounds for both settings.
+For the observe-then-decide regime, we prove that the expected regret against the dynamic clairvoyant optimal policy is bounded by $\tilde O(\rho^{-1}{H^{3/2}}S\sqrt{AT})$ where $\rho\in(0,1)$ is the budget parameter, $H$ is the length of the horizon, $S$ and $A$ are the numbers of states and actions, and $T$ is the number of episodes.
+For the decide-then-observe regime, we show that the regret against the static optimal policy that has access to the mean reward and mean resource consumption functions is bounded by $\tilde O(\rho^{-1}{H^{3/2}}S\sqrt{AT})$ with high probability.
+We test the numerical efficiency of our method for a variant of the resource-constrained inventory management problem.

-\section{Introduction}
+\section{INTRODUCTION}

 We consider a long-term online resource allocation problem where requests for service arrive sequentially over episodes and the decision-maker chooses an action that generates a reward and consumes a certain amount of resources for each request.
-Such resource allocation problems arise in revenue management and online advertising.
-Hotels and airlines receive requests for a room or a flight, and they decide how to process the requests in real-time based on their availability of remaining rooms and flight seats~\citep{Talluri04}.
+Such resource allocation problems arise in revenue management~\citep{chen2021primaldual,cyclic-demand} and online advertising~\citep{balseiro2022}.
+Hotels and airlines receive requests for a room or a flight, and they decide how to process them in real-time based on their availability of remaining rooms and flight seats~\citep{Talluri04}.
 For search engines, when a user arrives with a keyword, they collect bids from relevant advertisers and decide which ad to show to the user~\citep{adwords-mehta}.
-The decision-maker is informed of the reward function and the resource consumption function of each arriving request with respect to the associated action, while the decision-maker makes actions in an online fashion without the knowledge of future requests.
+The decision-maker is informed of or receives stochastic feedback about the reward and resource consumption functions of arriving requests, while the decision-maker makes actions in an online fashion with no knowledge of future requests.